rust-lang/rust-wiki-backup/Bikeshed-Numeric-Traits.md

 ~~~

 All integer, floating-point and fixed-point types can trivially implement this. `Sqrt` isn't currently implemented by integer types, but it is useful for some algorithms, so I wouldn't mind adding one.

+## LLVM ##

+LLVM provides [various intrinsic functions](http://llvm.org/docs/LangRef.html#intrinsic-functions) that could be used in the numeric trait implementations.